mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 | Denial of Service       | 🔴 Uncommon as primary goal<br>SE typically aims for access, not service disruption, though it can be a side effect (e.g., triggering account lockouts).                            |
 | Elevation of Privileges | 🟢 Highly relevant<br>Core to many SE attacks, especially when using **confused deputy** tactics (e.g., tricking a privileged user or system into acting on the attacker’s behalf). |
 Social engineering attacks often span multiple STRIDE categories, but are primarily concerned with **deception-based privilege escalation** and **unauthorized access.**
-## Structuring SE
+## SE principles
 The term social engineering has evolved significantly over time, but its core mechanisms remain consistent.

 The first use of the term is found in book titled “An Efficient Remedy for the Distress of Nations”, where it referred to the **role of policy planners** who needed to understand and influence **mass behavior** in both domestic and international affairs.

 Throughout the 19th and 20th centuries, the meaning of the term was that of being an **engineer of social contexts** and **of people**, that understands the behavior of the system given an input, and can predict an output.